Antsbatscats/Python-File-Stealer/README.md

 ## LICENCE:

-This project has been Licenced under the
+This project has been Licenced under the GNU Affero General Public License v3.0.
+It can be found at [LICENCE]()

 ## Legality: